cherab/core/docs/source/tools/spectroscopy.rst

 Spectroscopic instruments
 -------------------------

-Spectroscopic instruments such as polychromators, survey and high-resolution spectrometers simplify the setup of properties of the observers and rendering pipelines.
+Spectroscopic instruments such as polychromators and spectrometers simplify the setup of properties of the observers and rendering pipelines.
 The instruments are not connected to the scenegraph, so they cannot observe the world.
 However, the instruments have properties, such as `min_wavelength`, `max_wavelength`, `spectral_bins`,